ZELVAINE/ZELVAINE/README.md

 ## Projects

+`ℹ️ Some projects will come and go from this list, as sometimes I use it to organise all of the ideas I have.
+Any projects with repository links will always remain, will be developed when possible, and are open to contribution from anyone.`

 `⚠️ Most projects are not currently being worked on fully due to time constraints (university deadlines and exams).`

 **[URLScanner](https://github.com/zelvaine/urlscanner)**